dennis-szymanski/svn2gitnetx/README.md

 * Hitting CTRL+C now kills all child processes instead of orphaning them.
 * Can break SVN Locks via the "--breaklocks" argument on the command line.
 * Uses dotnet core 3.1 instead of 2.0.
-* Allows one to ignore git gc errors and auto-deletes gc.log.
+* Allows one to optionally ignore git gc errors and auto-deletes gc.log.
-* Allows one to specify the number of times to attempt to fetch before giving up.
+* Allows one to optionally specify the number of times to attempt to fetch before giving up.
 This count is reset whenever the process makes progress and downloads a new SVN revision.
 * Allows one to pass in the username and password through environment variables instead of through command line arguments.
+* Allows one to optionally delete stale SVN branches from the local git repo, or the local and remote git repo.
+This requires the SVN to be installed.
+* Allows one to optionally push to the git repo when done checking out from SVN.
+* Can read in an XML-based configuration file instead of passing in several command line arguments.
+See the "SampleConfig.xml" file in the Documentation folder of this repo for more information.

 ## Examples